 Thus a b c may represent the cavity in which the river flows, the artificial levees at the top of the banks being seen at a and b.
 The banks are higher than the bottom of the swamps, f g and d e; because, when the river overflows, the coarser part of the sediment is deposited at a and b, where the speed of the current is first checked.
-It usually runs there with a gentle current among herbage, reeds, and shrubs; and is nearly filtered of its earthy ingredients before it arrives at the swamps.
-It is probable that the Mississippi flows to the nearest point of the Gulf, where there is a sufficient depth or capacity in the bed of the sea to d be hurried he Carthage veeks, during ppi, when it er cut to the he salt water les before it lat the great escription of a level plain, and fifty feet ppi River.
+It usually runs there with a gentle current among herbage, reeds, and shrubs; and is nearly filtered of its earthly ingredients before it arrives at the swamps.
+It is probable that the Mississippi flows to the nearest point of the Gulf, where there is a sufficient depth or capacity in the bed of the sea to receive its vast burden of water and mud; and if it went to Lake Pontchartrain, it would have to excavate a new valley like a b c, many times deeper than the bottom of that lagoon.